UU-Human-Evolution/1MB335/Lab1.md

 ##### The `.bam` file is just for a small part of the genome, which one (hint - the information is in the header)?

 **Question 4:** use `samtools view` and `head` and `tail` to **figure out the first and last nucleotide as well as the basepair position in the file**.
-Also include the exact command you used!
+(Hint!
+We are looking for the position in base pairs on the specific chromosome at hand.
+Include the exact command you used!)

 ##### Use `cut` to extract only the name and nucleotide sequence from the `.bam` file.